 In short, Nexus is ideal for professional use in data centers and high-performance computing with a focus on scalability, performance and cloud integration.
 Catalyst offers a flexible, reliable solution for creating complete enterprise networks and campus environments.

 The Cisco Catalyst series has been on the market since 1994 and has continued to develop ever since.
-It includes switches as well as wireless controllers and wireless access points, which can be used to set up a complete network.
+It includes switches as well as wireless controllers.
+Wireless access points can be used to set up a complete network.
 Cisco Catalyst is primarily used in large enterprise networks, for example for campus networks with many users and long-range signals.

 The Catalyst series provides a robust and reliable platform for connecting end devices and supporting enterprise applications.
-It is characterized by its versatility and ease of use, with features such as advanced security mechanisms, energy efficiency and comprehensive management tools that enable easy integration and management in the enterprise network.
+It is characterized by its versatility and ease of use.
+These switches offer advanced security mechanisms, energy efficiency and comprehensive management tools.
+This enables easy integration and simplified management within the enterprise network.
 In addition, Catalyst switches support a variety of connectivity options and are known for their durability and stability, making them a preferred choice for many IT departments.

 The Cisco Nexus series has been around since 2008 and is specifically designed for servers that handle large amounts of storage and is therefore primarily used in data centers and similar nodes - often as a SAN switch (Storage Area Network Switch), for example.

 The Cisco Nexus series is designed for data centers and large networks that require high scalability, performance and flexibility.
-These switches support innovative technologies such as virtualization, automated network management and comprehensive security features that enable large amounts of data to be processed efficiently and securely.
+These switches support innovative technologies such as virtualization and automated network management.
+They also provide comprehensive security features that enable large amounts of data to be processed efficiently and securely.
 With an architecture designed for low latency and high bandwidth, Cisco Nexus switches are ideal for companies that want to optimize their IT infrastructure and prepare for future requirements.
 Read our blog post “Build IT infrastructure and benefit from improved processes” to find out how you can optimize your IT infrastructure.

 The Nexus switches use the NX-OS operating system, which you can access in different ways: Either via a web interface, which you can access via the browser, via a serial interface or via the console port.
 It is configurable and supports the IEEE standard LACP (Link Aggregation Control Protocols).